Samat4E/CSE15L-Lab-Reports/Cse15l-lab-5.md

  ##        Example 2
  ![image](https://user-images.githubusercontent.com/122564368/224580934-492aa626-78c4-4fbe-af34-7c7a304392d9.png)

-     From these two examples, we can deduce that when using grep search, it is best to specify what you are looking for by
+     From these two examples, we can decide that when using grep search, it is best to specify what you are looking for by
      including additional patterns like -c, -i, -w, etc. If you attempt to search without any help patterns, you might find
      yourself with a large number of results.

  ## 4, grep -l and -L
+      The grep -L uses to print only names of FILEs containing no match and
+      The grep -l uses  to print only names of FILEs containing matches

+     As you can see below, -L only prints those filenames that do not contain matches, for example in the second example the output
+     is nothing because all the txt files have the word "The", but in the first example the word "Man " is not found in ch5 .txt and
+     ch9. txt unlike -l can only print files that contain the given word

  ##        Example 1
 ![image](https://user-images.githubusercontent.com/122564368/224582307-b061bc6c-19e4-4d9f-8c13-b5a7666b425f.png)
 ![image](https://user-images.githubusercontent.com/122564368/224582344-2bf41700-e951-4605-88c3-1954644bc13c.png)